Smartling/sfmc-rest-sdk-java/README.md

-# sfmc-rest-sdk-java
+# Salesforce Marketing Cloud (ExactTarget) Java SDK
-SDK for Salesforce Marketing Cloud (ExactTarget) API
+We already use [forked version](https://github.com/Smartling/FuelSDK-Java) of the official FuelSDK-Java, but it doesn't have endpoints for the new Content Builder.
+That was the reason to create a new SDK.